-New York is a mix of countless influences, a city filled with experiences for every possible interest.
-From ghosts to gossips, these 7 quirky experiences will give you fresh insight into The Big Apple.
+New York is a mix of countless influences and a city filled with experiences for every possible interest.
+From ghosts to gossips, these eight unique experiences will give you fresh insight into the Big Apple.

 Love a spooky tale?
 Greenwich Village is full of grisly murders and dark tragedies where spine-tingling energies can still be felt today.
 The Greenwich Village Ghost Tour includes a stop at the Hanging Tree that still stands in Washington Square Park and the site of the infamous Triangle Shirtwaist Factory fire which killed 146 garment workers, and led to some of the first workplace safety laws in the US.

 Mount Vernon Hotel Museum provides the ideal setting for an immersive, fictional mystery game.
 Wander through period rooms and grounds to discover clues and facts on whodunnit.
 Once you’ve solved the crime, you’ll get to mingle over cheese and wine at a murder mystery after-party.

 Gossip Girl was the show that defined New York City for a generation of fans.
 Explore the playground of the elite with The Gossip Girl Sites Tour designed to help you bask in the glamour of the Upper East Side.
 A local actress will escort you around, making sure you feel like you’re taking in the reports of the real Gossip Girl.
 Relive the glitz of Gossip Girl with stops at many of the 40 Manhattan locations the show captured in its six seasons from 2007-2012.